paulkarpenko/us-code-ui/uscode/title-19-customs-duties/chapter-028-trade-facilitation-and-trade-enforcement.md

 Sections 10(f) and 14(a)(2) of the Federal Advisory Committee Act, referred to in subsecs. (d) and (f), are sections 10(f) and 14(a)(2), respectively, of Pub.
 L. 92–463, which are set out in the Appendix to Title 5, Government Organization and Employees.

 #### Codification
 Section is comprised of section 109 of Pub.
 L. 114–125.
 Subsec. (g)(1) of section 109 of Pub.
-L. 114–125 repealed section 9503(c) of the Omnibus Budget Reconciliation Act of 1987, formerly set out as a note under [section 2071 of this title](./chapter-010-customs-service.md#section-2071), effective on the date on which the Advisory Committee was established under subsection (a) of this section.
+L. 114–125 repealed section 9503(c) of the Omnibus Budget Reconciliation Act of 1987 (Pub.
+L. 100–203), formerly set out as a note under [section 2071 of this title](./chapter-010-customs-service.md#section-2071), effective on the date on which the Advisory Committee was established under subsection (a) of this section.
 Notice of the establishment of the Advisory Committee on Mar.
 29, 2016, was published at 81 F.R.
 18865.

 <a id="section-4318"></a>